benknight/hue-alfred-workflow/README.md

 <img src=/screenshots/index.png width=577 alt=Index>

-## ⚠️ Contributing bugfixes and features ⚠️
+## ⚠️ Contributing bug fixes and features ⚠️

-_Last udpated 2020-12-16_
+_Last updated 2020-12-16_

 A few years ago I moved abroad and (gasp!)
 I didn't take my Hue lights with me.
 That makes debugging and/or adding new features to this workflow very difficult for me because my only option is to emulate the bridge API which is flawed to say the least.